 Manhattan’s Lower East Side “Loisaida” is a legendary immigrant neighborhood that is becoming a hip art and night club district.

-Lower East Side tenements were the first New York homes for generations of immigrant families.
+The neighborhood’s tenements were the first homes for generations of immigrant families.
 It was once New York City’s “Little Germany.”
 It became a legendary Jewish community.
 It’s become a Puerto Rican and Dominican neighborhood and is now gentrifying.

 Of all of Manhattan, the Lower East Side retains some of the feel of anything-goes 1970s New York City.
 It’s mostly visual now in terms of art and graffiti.
-The New Museum changed the neighborhood completely.
+The New Museum of Contemporary Art changed the neighborhood completely.

 Latin Culture in the Lower East Side

-Performing arts center of the Henry Street Settlement social services organization
+Abrons Arts Center is the performing arts center of the Henry Street Settlement social services…

 The New Museum is Manhattan’s only museum dedicated solely to contemporary art.
 New Museum Tickets…